 Being guests of the Ponca Nation we were welcomed with love and ceremony.
 Children were running around and part of the activities.
 For all participants our time together was powerful.
 And personal.
 Critical to shifting the dialogue and the tone of the event, the vast majority of those at the conference identified as Indigenous and people of color.

 Bryan Parras (Sierra Club, TEJAS), an Indigenous frontline leader from Houston Texas, helped shape the conference.
-As he said, “It here that the Ponca Nation have made steps to recognize the rights of nature and seed a new future for these lands, one that honors and respects Mother Earth.
-The Ponca stand at the proverbial crossroads and have asked us to join them on their journey towards, reconciliation, balance and healing.”
-All were there to share the news, the struggles and the reason for hope from the frontlines of their territories.
+As he said, “It is here that the Ponca Nation made steps to recognize the rights of nature and seed a new future for these lands—one that honors and respects Mother Earth.
+The Ponca stand at the proverbial crossroads and have asked us to join them on their journey towards reconciliation, balance, and healing.”
+All frontline defenders shared their struggles and the reasons for hope from their territories and communities.
 Click here to view photo gallery of the FOG conference.

 What we Learned About Leadership

 It was an interesting experience for many of the European Americans attending the conference to be in the minority.
 And, for those who arrived with an intellectual understanding of how to be a good ally to people of color, many of them had a new emotional connection which changed the way they view their work moving forward.
 One of those forever changed was Cara Ellis with Extinction Rebellion SF Bay, who told us, “Indigenous peoples are the protectors of the land – their wisdom is rooted in our fundamental connection to the natural world.
 Never before in human history have we had such an opportunity to finally acknowledge our need for such wisdom – before it’s too late.
 Going forward, where I understood allyship as an idea in my head, I now understand this with all my heart: it is not for new grassroots movements like Extinction Rebellion to invite our frontline allies to dinner at our table; it is for us to come to theirs, and to politely ask what we can bring.”